hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

 start();
 ```
 First, you need to do is register the `@hapi/cookie` plugin with `server.register`.
 Once the plugin is registered, you configure your `strategy` by calling `server.auth.strategy`. `server.auth.strategy` takes three parameters: name of the strategy, what scheme you are using, and an options object.
 For your strategy, you name it `session`.
 For the scheme, you will be using the `cookie` scheme.
 If you were using `@hapi/basic`, this parameter would be `basic`.
 The last parameter is an options object.
-This is how you can customized your auth strategy to fit your needs.
+This is how you can customize your auth strategy to fit your needs.

 The first property you configure is the `cookie` object.
 In your `strategy`, you will configure three properties of the `cookie` object.
 First, you set the name of the cookie, in this case `sid-example`.
 Next, you set the password that will be used to encrypt the cookie.
 This should be at least 32 characters long.
 Last, you set `isSecure` to `false`.
 This is ok for development while working over HTTP.
 In production, this should be switched back to `true`, which is the default setting.